All in the Family: Absolutism, Revolution, and Democracy in the Middle Eastern Monarchies: "Dynastic Monarchy Theory"

 According to Herb, in 1938 the ruling Al-Sabah family of Kuwait created a new form of government for the Persian Gulf.
 In that year, the Al-Sabah threw the merchants out of the Kuwaiti bureaucracy and replaced them with members of the royal family.
 The other Persian Gulf monarchies followed suit.
-In these type of regimes, which Herb calls "dynastic monarchies," the monarch typically installs members of the royal family as Prime Minister, Minister of the Interior, Minister of Foreign Affairs, and Minister of Defense.
+In these types of regimes, which Herb calls "dynastic monarchies," the monarch typically installs members of the royal family as Prime Minister, Minister of the Interior, Minister of Foreign Affairs, and Minister of Defense.
 These and other positions in the bureaucracy are used by the monarch as consolation-prize bargaining-chips to dole out to dissatisfied member of the royal family as a means of building consensus.
 As a result, these dynastic monarchies are much more stable than monarchies in which the monarch excludes the rest of the royal family from power.

 Rejection of Rentier State as Main Cause

 The "rentier state theory" says that states in which the government controls vast wealth and do not need to control taxes are more than likely autocratic.
 Some scholars have cited the rentier state theory and oil wealth as the main reasons for the perseverance of the Arab monarchies.
 However, oil-wealthy rentier monarchies in Iran, Iraq, and Libya all fell to revolutions, while oil-poor, non-rentier monarchies such as Jordan and Morocco continue to survive.